Tontine Coffee House: History

 Political demonstrations and violence were not uncommon at the Tontine Coffee House.
 In the wake of the French Revolution, fistfights between those respectively sympathetic to the British and the French broke out on a daily basis.
 An anonymous observer wrote:

 Whenever two or three people are gather'd together, it is expected there is a Quarrel and they crowd round, hence other squabbles arise.

 On one occasion, French Revolutionists and supporters of the Tammany Hall movement scaled the coffee house and placed a French Liberty Cap on the roof.
 Several New York publications mentioned the event – in particular, those newspapers with pro-Jacobin or pro–Democratic-Republican slants applauded the perpetrators and encouraged the Tontine's proprietors to allow the Cap to remain.
 In addition, an onlooker named Alexander Anderson describes conflict between Whigs and Torys at the Tontine in a June 11, 1793, diary entry:

 [L]ast night there was an affray at the Tontine Coffee House between Whig and Tory, or to modernize it, aristocrat and democrat.

 In December 1793, New York's Columbian Gazetteer complained that "only persons of the same party" would now associate within the Tontine.

 Trading at the Tontine Coffee House continued until 1817.
 The growth of the Tontine's trade proceedings had effected the creation of the New York Stock and Exchange Board (NYSEB) and necessitated a larger venue.
-The NYSEB is recognised as the precursor to the present-day New York Stock Exchange, the largest stock exchange in the world.
+The NYSEB is recognized as the precursor to the present-day New York Stock Exchange, the largest stock exchange in the world.
 The Tontine itself was transformed into a tavern by a John Morse in 1826, and a hotel by Lovejoy & Belcher in 1832.
 It survived the Great Fire of 1835 and was demolished in the spring of 1855 to make way for a larger Tontine coffee house.
-The newer building was itself demolished in 1905.
+The newer building was itself demolished in 1901.